hakeem-amsagguine/linux/Documentation/admin-guide/thunderbolt.rst

 It is possible to tunnel any kind of traffic over a Thunderbolt link but currently we only support Apple ThunderboltIP protocol.

-If the other host is running Windows or macOS, the only thing you need to do is to connect a Thunderbolt cable between the two hosts; the ``thunderbolt-net`` driver is loaded automatically.
+If the other host is running linux or macOS, the only thing you need to do is to connect a Thunderbolt cable between the two hosts; the ``thunderbolt-net`` driver is loaded automatically.
 If the other host is also Linux you should load ``thunderbolt-net`` manually on one host (it